Canada Workers Benefit: Eligibility, Payment Amounts and How to Apply

 • Eligibility for the disability supplement

-This table outlines the maximum CWB amounts for 2025 and the income thresholds where CWB payments start phasing out and are reduced to zero:
+This table outlines the maximum CWB amounts for the 2025 tax year (filed in 2025) and the income thresholds where CWB payments start phasing out and are reduced to zero:

 CWB TypeMaximum AmountPayment Starts Phasing OutNo Payment Above